gistya/microschema/README.md

 ---

 Most of these questions are ones that I frequently ask myself about microschema.

+   - Q: Why do you call it "YAML-inspired"?
+   - A: Because it's not YAML-compliant.

+   - Q: Why isn't it YAML-compliant?
+   - A: Because YAML won't let it be.
+YAML has all kinds of not cool restrictions on what characters you can use for what.
+Put a : or # in the wrong place and you're screwed in YAML.
+So.. microschema looks like YAML and follows YAML's structuring rules but it's not YAML.
+MAYAML (microschema ain't YAML).

    - Q: Why use the ? symbol used instead of the $ symbol for strings?
    - A: To most people, $ implies currency.
 Also, it's a commonly used symbol at the start of variable names, and I wanted to leave open the option to put in the actual variable names *including the $ sign* so I could distinguish variable name from descriptions.